annotell/annotell-python/annotell-input-api/README.md

 ## Create Images

 Images inputs can be created from python via the _upload_and_create_images_input_job_ method.
-An important feature here is the ability to add a _**dryrun**_ parameter to the method call, this will make a call to the inputApi but only run the validation steps and not create any inputs.
+An important feature here is the ability to add a _**dryrun**_ parameter to the method call, this will make a call to the Input API but only run the validation steps and not create any inputs.

 **We start out by creating a representation of our images.** The representation consists of the image name \(excluding the path to the image\) and the source of the image.
-In this case, we want to create a scene consisting of two image _image1_.
+In this case, we want to create a scene consisting of two images _image1_ and _image2_.
 We also specify a folder where the image is located.

 ```python
 image1 = "filename1.jpg"